paultopia/gobbledygook/content/pages/syllabus.md

 For **Week 2 practice homework**, do the "Basic Data Types" problems (click the Basic Data Types checkbox on the right of the screen) in the [HackerRank Python Domain](https://www.hackerrank.com/domains/python), *except* the "List Comprehensions," and "Lists" problems, which you can skip (we'll try to do those in class).

+**Here are our in-class notebooks for week 2**: [Jan 27 (Monday)]({filename}../class_examples/Jan27.ipynb) and [Jan 28 (Tuesday)]({filename}../class_examples/Jan28.ipynb).
+The due dates for the first two problem sets have also changed, and this change is reflected on the page you're looking at.
+I've also moved around the practice homework a bit.

 ### Week 3 (Feb 3, 4)

 Coverage: Regular expressions.
 Simulation and why you might want to do it.
 A very light introduction to object-oriented programming.
+(But we're a little behind and so we'll start this week with the networking and API stuff from last week.)

 Readings: